thesupersonic16/HedgeModManager/README.md

 ##For those pirating Sonic Lost World:
 Please purchase Sonic Lost World from [this Humble Bundle pack](https://www.humblebundle.com/sonic-25th-anniversary-bundle).
 You can get Sonic Lost World, and more, for the price of 10 dollars.

+If you don't want to get it off Humble Bundle, then you can get it for half price on the [steam page](http://store.steampowered.com/app/329440/) because of the summer sale..

 SLW Mod Loader does not support pirated copies of SLW, nor will it ever support pirated copies.

 ##How do I use this?